openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Alex Barrios: Second round of pictures from the FLISOL Venezuela](http://lizards.opensuse.org/2010/05/03/second-round-of-pictures-from-the-flisol-venezuela/)

 "Continuing with another round of pictures from the Venezuelan FLISOL, i bring here a small recopilation of pictures from galleries of the main site, Caracas, where openSUSE has presence like in the other 19 sites.
-This time, i wanna take time to thank Maria â€œtaticaâ€ Leandro, the national coordinator of the event, for all the invaluable help and dedication that she put to get our FLISOL a really great live experience.
+This time, i wanna take time to thank Maria “tatica” Leandro, the national coordinator of the event, for all the invaluable help and dedication that she put to get our FLISOL a really great live experience.
 She is a famous Fedora Ambassador in the region, that got the sponsorship from Novell for all the sites, and even to get spread the openSUSE word in other post-flisol events.
 I would like help her in getting the material, but this happens in a time that i was bloated of work.
 So, I hope she gets her beatification from her invaluable help in the event."

 ####  [Roger Whittaker: Oggcamp event -- Liverpool](http://disruptive.org.uk/2010/05/03/oggcamp_event_--_liverpool.html)